 For added security, we use an electronic access card system to gain entrance to the WCC.
 You will be given one card upon your admission and it is activated for two-four days.
 This card will not work for the nursery door.

 We ask that you decide on feeding methods prior to birth.
 If you plan on breastfeeding, we strongly recommend that you take the breastfeeding class.
 Your baby will be cared for in your room during your stay.
 Whether you chose to breastfeed or formula feed, our staff members are available to assist you.
-Board-certified lactation consultants are available most everyday.
+Board-certified lactation consultants are available almost every day.

 The Women’s Care Center does not supply pacifiers.